Frameworks hub

 Superhuman PMF Engine

-Rahul Vohra's framework for measuring and engineering product-market fit.
-The 40% rule, the high-expectations customer, and the four-step loop to actually move the score.
+Rahul Vohra's framework to measure and engineer product-market fit.
+The 40% rule, the high-expectations customer, and the four-step loop that moves the score.

 The Lean Startup

-Eric Ries's Lean Startup, stripped of consultant fluff.
+Eric Ries's Lean Startup, stripped of the fluff.
 Validated learning, Build-Measure-Learn, MVP, pivot or persevere.
 What it means and where it gets misapplied.

 The Mom Test